dkoh2018/itsdavidoh.com/_posts/blog7.md

 1. people who once couldn't are now capable, to a degree

-AI has lowered the barrier to entry for programming. embracing AI has **exponentially** accelerated my growth and drastically shortened the time needed to master new skills.
+ai has lowered the barrier to entry for programming. embracing ai has **exponentially** accelerated my growth and drastically shortened the time needed to master new skills.

 similar to what happened with google search, access to information and education has widened, but users started to lack depth in critical thinking, where your brain runs on auto.

 if users rely too heavily on ai like chatgpt, they might make the same mistake as assuming "localhost:3000" is a valid url to share.

-2. data architecture, design, and infrastructure are more critical than ever.
+2. critical thinking, data architecture, design, and infrastructure are more critical than ever.

 take a look at this